amccollister/DarkestDiscord/README.md

-# DarkestDiscord
+# Darkest Discord
-A fanmade co-op version of Darkest Dungeon that runs in a Discord Server
+A fan made co-op version of Darkest Dungeon that runs in a Discord Server